divyanshumehta/MKT_Quiz/README.md

 then in the terminal browse to the app directory run `$bundle install`

-If u already had Postgre installed then go on and make changes to `config/database.yml`
+If u already had Postgres installed then go on and make changes to `config/database.yml`
 Else replace `  #username: myapp` on Line 32 in `config/databse.yml` with `#username:postgres`